2011 Fergana Valley earthquake: Impact

 In Khujand, Tajikistan, one man was killed after panicking during the tremor and jumping out of a window.
-Fourteen people in Uzbekistan had been confirmed dead, while another 86 sustained injuries, of which 35 were hospitalized.
+Fourteen people in Uzbekistan were killed, while another 86 sustained injuries, of which 35 were hospitalized.
 Many houses in Fergana Region were damaged, with cracked walls.
 Numerous small houses in Margilan were destroyed.
 Many residents panicked and ran into the streets.
 A rockfall closed a highway between Batken and Osh.
 Apartment blocks in the city of Fergana were evacuated.
 At least 800 houses were damaged.
 Power was briefly knocked out in Kadamzhai, Tulgone, Kyzyl-Bulun, Halmion, Ohne, Yargutane, and Tamas.
 A hospital in Hamza, Uzbekistan was severely damaged.